 Origami is a big part of the Japanese culture and it truly is fascinating how little tiny pieces of paper can be crafted into beautiful pieces of artwork.
-The crane is one of the most popular shapes and you can fairly easily learn how to make one today.
-There are countless videos and instructions online and below are two that worked wonders for me.
+The crane is one of the most popular shapes and you can fairly easily learn how to make one.
+There are countless videos and instructions online and below are two that worked for me.

 A Haiku is a traditional form of Japanese poetry that consists of only three lines and a total of 17 syllables.
 The first and third line has 5 syllables and the second has seven.
 The lines do not need to rhyme, actually most of the time they don’t.

 On my birthday last year, I wrote this one: